Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes2.md

     beforehand (without add-ons), and according to the Anki documentation, [this was by design](https://faqs.ankiweb.net/can-i-reveal-parts-of-a-card-one-at-a-time.html).

-    Instead of using hybrid sentence cards, make a firm decision on what you want to test.
+    Instead of using reveal sentence cards, make a firm decision on what you want to test.
     If there are too many unknowns but you still want to test the sentence / have the context, do one of the following: